 How to apply

-Military applicants are considered transfer students and can apply to Appalachian via the transfer application.
+Military applicants who have graduated from highschool and joined the military are considered transfer students and can apply to Appalachian via the transfer application.
 After submitting an application, applicants will receive an email with login information for the MyMountaineer portal during the next business day.

 Required for a complete application

 - A complete online application (no application fee required)

 - Official copy of your final high school transcript or equivalent if you will be under the age of 21 at the time of your enrollment and have fewer than 24 hours of transferable coursework earned or in progress at the time of your application

 - Official college transcripts*